 This dissertation finalizes a structured graduate program at the Interdisciplinary Center for Scientific Computing in collaboration with the Junior Research Group, Digital Humanities, at the Cluster of Excellence, Asia and Europe in a Global Context.
-The dissertation LIDAR based semi-automatic pattern recognition within an archaeological landscape is written as a monograph for the Philosophical Faculty at the Institute of Ur- und Frühgeschichte, Heidelberg University.
+The dissertation LIDAR based semi-automatic pattern recognition within an archaeological landscape is written as a monograph at the Institute of Ur- und Frühgeschichte und Vorderasiatische Archäologie, Faculty of Philosophy, Heidelberg University.

 The projects first supervisor is Dr. Armin Volkmann, Junior Research Group leader, Cluster of Excellence, Asia and Europe in a Global Context, Heidelberg University.
-The second supervisor is Prof. Dr. Thomas Meier, Institute of Ur- und Frühgeschichte, Heidelberg University.
+The second supervisor is Prof. Dr. Thomas Meier, Institute of Ur- und Frühgeschichte und Vorderasiatische Archäologie, Heidelberg University.